rpjinu/Feature_Selection_Project/README.md

 # Feature_Selection_Project
-"All  project in this Repository focused on selecting the most significant features for machine learning models" To perform filter-based feature selection on the "UCI SECOM" dataset, which has 592 columns and a target column called "Pass/Fail," we can utilize the following methods:
+"All  project in this Repository focused on selecting the most significant features for machine learning models" To perform filter-based feature selection:\

 1.Duplicate Features: